As you prepare to indulge in a bit of chocolate this weekend, spare a thought for our friend, the Easter Bunny.

 The first Easter Bunny legend was in the 1500s and the first story about a rabbit laying eggs and hiding them in the garden was published in 1680.
 We have only really been able to keep track of him since 1862.

 He’s always liked to keep a low profile, and though we don’t think he has ever registered a property under his real name there is speculation about whether he used a pseudonym, perhaps as Mr. Hare who appears in some of our earliest registers?

-Of course, not everyone is always happy to see the Easter Bunny on their property especially if he is digging up their garden or looking for somewhere to hide his eggs.
-Mr McGregor especially dislikes rabbits as we know and he might be keeping an eye on his property at Property Alert just in case the Easter Bunny takes an interest in his vegetable patch of course.
+Of course, not everyone is always happy to see the Easter Bunny on their property especially if he’s digging up their garden or looking for somewhere to hide his eggs.
+Mr McGregor especially dislikes rabbits as we know and he might be keeping an eye on his property with Property Alert, just in case the Easter Bunny takes an interest in his vegetable patch, of course.